-The intent of Chelan PUD's Program is to be consistent with FERC License requirements and to protect and enhance the scenic, recreational, and environmental values of the Project, while affording reasonable public access and use of lands and shorelines within the Project Boundary.
-Chelan PUD works to ensure these values are protected by reviewing and approving shoreline uses within the Project Boundary that consider FERC regulations and guidelines, FERC mandated License compliance actions, other relevant local, state, and federal plans, and the comments received from agencies, Tribes, stakeholders, and property owners.
-If there is a conflict between the Program, a Non-Project use request, and the FERC License, the FERC License will take priority.
-Chelan PUD's Program does not supersede or change the Standard Use and Occupancy Article or other FERC License requirements.
+The intent of Chelan PUD's Land Management Program is to be consistent with Project License requirements and to protect and enhance the scenic, recreational, and environmental values of the Project, while affording reasonable public access and use of lands and shorelines within the Project Boundary.
+Chelan PUD works to ensure these values are protected by reviewing and approving land and shoreline uses within the Project Boundary that consider FERC regulations and guidelines, FERC mandated License compliance actions, the License Settlement Agreement, other relevant local, state, and federal plans, and the comments received from agencies, stakeholders, and property owners.
+If there is a conflict between the Land Management Program, a Non-Project use request, and the Project License, the Project License will take priority.
+Chelan PUD's Land Management Program does not supersede or change the Standard Land Use Article or other Project License requirements.

-2.1 CHELAN PUD'S PROGRAM GOALS AND OBJECTIVES
+2.1 CHELAN PUD'S LAND MANAGEMENT PROGRAM GOALS AND OBJECTIVES

-The Program provides a mechanism for managing the multiple resources and uses of shorelines within the Project Boundary consistent with FERC License requirements while anticipating future land and water uses.
+The Land Management Program provides a mechanism for managing the multiple resources and uses of lands and shorelines within the Project Boundary consistent with License requirements while anticipating future land and water uses.
 In particular, Chelan PUD recognizes that future development within the Project Boundary has the potential to affect existing aquatic and near shore resources.

-However, carefully balanced and consistently managed shoreline use activity is appropriate within the Project Boundary if it does not adversely affect protected or sensitive natural or cultural resources and/ or public access.
-Additionally, existing or future shoreline use proposals must not adversely affect Chelan PUD's ability to operate the Project.

-The Program serves as a tool to consolidate the numerous resource management responsibilities and locations Chelan PUD is required to implement and protect as part of the FERC License.
-It provides guidance to both Chelan PUD staff and Non-Project use Applicants regarding the environmental resources that could be impacted, permitting required to pursue land development activities, and the processes for gaining approvals.
-Objectives of the Program are:
+However, carefully balanced and consistently managed land use activity is appropriate within the Project Boundary if it does not adversely affect protected or sensitive natural or cultural resources and/or public access.
+Additionally, present or future land and water use proposals cannot adversely affect Chelan PUD's ability to operate the Project.
+The Land Management Program serves as a tool to consolidate the numerous resource management responsibilities and locations Chelan PUD is required to implement and protect as part of the Project License.
+It provides guidance to both Chelan PUD staff and Non-Project use proponents regarding the environmental resources that could be impacted, permitting required to pursue land development activities, and the processes for gaining approvals.
+The objectives of the Rocky Reach Project Land Management Program are to:

-- Comply with FERC License and Settlement Agreement requirements. - Identify and clarify Chelan PUD's role in the permitting process. - Comply with and/or complement other regulatory laws and regulations. - Provide support and rationale for Chelan PUD's shoreline use authorizations and decisions. - Acknowledge and support Hydroelectric Project operations. - Protect environmental, cultural, recreation, and aesthetic resources. - Provide safe and equitable access to and use of public lands and shorelines within the Project Boundary.
+- Comply with FERC License and Settlement Agreement requirements. - Identify and clarify Chelan PUD's role in the permitting process. - Comply with and/or complement other regulatory laws and regulations. - Provide support and rationale for Chelan PUD's land and shoreline use authorizations and decisions. - Acknowledge and support Hydroelectric Project operations. - Protect environmental, cultural, recreation, and aesthetic resources. - Provide safe and equitable access to and use of public lands and shorelines within the Project Boundary.

-2.2 PROGRAM SCOPE
+2.2 LAND MANAGEMENT PROGRAM SCOPE

-Policies and procedures set forth are applicable only to shorelines and lands within the Project Boundary.
+Policies and procedures set forth in this Land Management Program are applicable only to shorelines and lands within the Project Boundary.
 The Rocky Reach Project Boundary delineates those lands necessary for operation and maintenance of the project and for other project purposes, such as recreation, shoreline control, or protection of environmental and cultural resources.
-The Project Boundary includes all Project Lands and Waters as identified on maps that are approved by FERC and part of the FERC License.
+The Project Boundary includes all Lands and Waters as identified on maps that are approved by FERC and part of the License.